 Tuition and maintenance loans

 If you are a Home/EU student receiving a student loan (e.g. Student Finance England), you should contact them directly to enquire about how studying abroad will affect the amount/s you receive from them.
-It is recommended you do this in advance of submitting your application so that you are fully informed.
 You should make it clear to them that your placement abroad will be an integral part of your Queen Mary degree programme.
+It is recommended you do this in advance of submitting your application to go abroad to the Global Opportunities Office so that you are fully informed about your financial resources when applying.

 If you receive and accept a Conditional offer to study abroad (typically you receive this late February/early March), once you declare this placement abroad to Student Finance by applying through your online account (check the deadlines carefully), you should be sent a Course Abroad Form by Student Finance directly (this is the case for Student Finance England; students from Northern Ireland, Scotland or Wales should consult their relevant loan providers).